 Born in Glasgow, Scotland 1968.
 I spent my early years growing up in Dunbeg, Oban, before moving back to the Glasgow area at the age of 10.
 Left school at the age of 16, worked a few regular jobs before moving into music production in 2004 where I signed a 3-year record and artist management deal.
 During that period I released several tracks plus remixed music for various artists and record labels throughout the world.
 It was at that time I developed (no pun intended) a passion for photography.
-Fast forward over a decade later, I now run a photography business, mostly based on my personal work, although I have photographed for various national and international clients, published booklets and showcased my work at various exhibitions and events.
+Fast forward over a decade later, I am now a full-time photographer, mostly based on my personal work, although I have photographed for various national and international clients, published booklets and showcased my work at various exhibitions and events.

 I once read a quote by Danish-French Impressionist painter, Camille Pissarro, on a wall at Kelvingrove Art Gallery, Glasgow.
 It read – Blessed are they who see beautiful things in humble places where other people see nothing.
 It meant a lot and still does.
 Now and again I still write music, read lots of books, drink far too much coffee and procrastinate at least once a week.